ilias/lambda/README.md

 - Rapid prototyping: define + test in one line.
 - Batch loading: `:load a.lambda; :load b.lambda; :stats`.
-- Macro refinement: redeclare a macro and immediately inspect with `:macros`.
+- Macro refinement: redeclare a macro and immediately inspect with `:env macros`.

 This feature streamlines interactive workflows by reducing the number of round trips required to iterate on definitions and tests.